 The work of Phelps gathers conceptual precedents not only by taking in account economy as a main theme of her work but also in the practice of the data capture, the exhaustiveness, and in the record of the facts, that have been a main feature of conceptual art.

 Phelps has participated in the Whitney Triennale and the Vienna Biennale in 2015.
 Solo- and group shows includes the Brooklyn Museum of Art, Brooklyn (2004); New Museum Of Contemporary Art, New York (2003); Hammer Museum, Los Angeles; Weatherspoon Art Museum, Greensboro (2017); Chicago Cultural Center, Chicago (2008); Fundación La Caixa, Barcelona (2000); Museum Moderner Kunst (mumok), Vienna (2010); Museum Folkwang, Essen (2012) and Contemporary Arts Museum, Houston (2007).

-Her works are part of the collections of the Brooklyn Museum of Art, Whitney Museum, Arkansas Arts Center, Colecção Madeira, Daimler Art Collection, Farnsworth Art Museum, Hammer Museum, The West Collection, Magasin III Museum for Contemporary Art, Seattle Art Museum, University of New Mexico Art Museum, Wien Museum, Yale Art Museum Collection, Fundación La Caixa, Tang Teaching Museum, among many others.
+Her works are part of the collections of Brooklyn Museum of Art, New York; Whitney Museum, New York; Arkansas Arts Center, Arkansas; Colecção Madeira; Daimler Art Collection; Farnsworth Art Museum, Rockland; Hammer Museum, Los Angeles; The West Collection, Oaks; Magasin III Museum for Contemporary Art, Stockholm; Seattle Art Museum, Seattle; University of New Mexico Art Museum, Albuquerque; Wien Museum, Vienna; Yale Art Museum Collection, New Haven; Fundación La Caixa, Barcelona and Tang Teaching Museum, New York.